 Here are three options across all budgets that are sure to perform when the perfect shot presents itself.

-Lightweight Budget Tripod
+Lightweight on a Budget

 Vanguard Quest T62U